 Since buying a home is often one of the most expensive purchases you will make in your life, researching the process and the current housing market can only help your level of confidence in your final decision.

-To get started, you can use data collected from local MLS’ — like those available through NJ Realtors 10k services — to compare median home prices in neighboring towns and get an idea of the inventory that’s currently available.
+To get started, you can use data collected from NJ Realtors® Monthly Housing Market Statistics—to compare median home prices in neighboring towns and get an idea of the inventory that’s currently available.
 Searching for homes that have recently sold will also help to paint a clear picture of what you can expect to spend in your ideal neighborhood.

 10. Consider Getting Pre-Approved